Joshi-Ketaki/joshi-ketaki.github.io/_talks/summer_2022.md

 date: 2022-08-26
 location: "Santa Clara, California"
 ---
-Today’s systems are heterogeneous.
-Specifically, if we look at CPU-GPU systems, we notice that CPUs have higher memory capacity and lower bandwidth compared to GPU systems.
+Today's systems are heterogeneous.
+When we look at CPU-GPU systems, we can see that CPUs have more memory capacity and lower bandwidth than GPU systems.
-Additionally low bandwidth interconnects makes the overall data transfer between different system components a hard problem to optimize.
-Hence, it becomes very important to place the data as close to location of compute and if not, reduce the number of migrations between different system components.
-Migration costs are majorly attributed to page fault latency and slow interconnects.
-Hence, it is important that we reduce the number of page faults and are cognizant of what is evicted from GPU memory that can cause page faults later.
-In other words, we do not want to evict data just to fault on it again and add to the migrations.
-This is typically important in workloads that exhibit data reuse.
-My work focused on improving the performance of current Unified Virtual Memory (UVM) eviction policy which fails badly for workloads that display data reuse.
-This is because the current policy does not consider access information.
+Furthermore, limited bandwidth interconnects make overall data flow between system components difficult to optimize.
+As a result, it is critical to position the data as close to the compute unit as possible and, if possible, to decrease the number of migrations between different system components.
+The majority of migration costs are related to page fault latency and slow interconnects.
+As a result, it is critical that we decrease the number of page faults and are aware of what is evicted from GPU memory that may cause page faults later.
+In other words, we don't want to evict data only having to migrate it again.
+This is especially essential in workloads when data is reused.
+My research focused on enhancing the performance of the present Unified Virtual Memory (UVM) eviction mechanism, which performs miserably in workloads with data reuse.
+This is because the existing policy does not take access information into account.
-I developed an eviction policy that attributes access patterns and access information of a workload to avoid evicting data that can be used in the near future.
-This is unlike the current policy which simply evicted data that was least recently migrated without accounting for its usage pattern.
-We were able to show two orders of magnitude performance improvement w.r.t end-to-end application time in cases where the GPU memory was oversubscribed i.e. was full and needed evictions.
-The performance managed to come at-par with the undersubscribed i.e. no migration overhead case for same problem size and same number of computations.
-We also displayed that for workloads that do not show data reuse, our policy fared as good as the existing policy; which was expected.
-We were successful in accounting for access information and not evicting out pages that will be needed in the near future.
-Hence, reducing the number of page faults and evictions.
+I created an eviction policy that attributes access patterns and access information of a workload to prevent evicting data that can be used in the near future.
+We were effective in accounting for access information and avoiding the removal of data that will be required in the near future.
+As a result, the number of page faults is reduced.
+This is in contrast to the current policy, which simply evicted data that was least recently migrated without taking into account its usage pattern.
+We were able to demonstrate two orders of magnitude speedup in terms of end-to-end application time when the GPU memory was oversubscribed i.e. was full and required evictions.